-Mule ESB - The Best Way to Integrate SAP and Salesforce
+Mule as an ESB - The Best Way to Integrate SAP and Salesforce

-An alternative approach to point-to-point quick fixes and expensive SOA stacks is integrate SAP using an (Enterprise Service Bus).
-ESBs provide a modern and lightweight, standalone solution for integrating SAP and other applications, including SaaS solutions like Salesfoce.
+An alternative approach to point-to-point quick fixes and expensive SOA stacks is integrating SAP using an (Enterprise Service Bus).
+ESBs provide a modern and lightweight, standalone solution for integrating SAP and other applications, including SaaS solutions like Salesforce.

-Mule ESB is the only enterprise service bus to be certified by SAP for SAP integration.
+Mule as an ESB is the only enterprise service bus to be certified by SAP for SAP integration.
 Mule’s SAP Enterprise Connector provides bidirectional communication and works with existing SAP technologies such as:

 - Intermediate Documents (IDocs)